Enowiz777/community-app.v1/README.md

 - learn to create reference to firebase storage
 - learned to lsit items
 - Cannot create setState array of list items.

+20220830

+- Make the pictures display on the photos page.
+- Mix of Promise and Async...await
+- Learned about PRomise and Async and written on the note.
+- Try using Async...await always be consistent.